 Relationship Part Three

 The third part is the relationship.
-In order for the relationship to be fantastic it will depend on what part one and part two are putting into it.
+In order for the relationship to be fantastic, it will depend on what part one and part two are putting into it.
 If you consider the analogy of a relationship to a bank account, then you would need to consistently put money into the bank account to build into something worth having.

 You would need to put your time and energy into making the money to put into the bank account.
 You have to be clear on the goal you’re setting in terms of how much money you are planning on creating in your bank account.
 You may need to be creative in terms of how to make the money in the first place.
-When times are tough and you think you’re going really well and then you open the mail to big pile of bills, then you need to reassess the goal and make some decisions.
+When times are tough and you think you’re going really well and then you open the mail to a big pile of bills, then you need to reassess the goal and make some decisions.

-Sometimes it might feel like you’re going great and other times it may feel like you are taking a step backwards, however if you are clear on your goals and what you want to achieve you will keep going and you will find the inspiration and motivation to make things happen.
+Sometimes it might feel like you’re going great and other times it may feel like you are taking a step backward, however if you are clear on your goals and what you want to achieve you will keep going and you will find the inspiration and motivation to make things happen.

 Relationship Success Is A journey, Not A Destination.

 Relationships should start with the first step of making a decision or commitment.
 Once you’ve made the decision you want to have a great relationship then it will take a certain amount of small consistent steps.
-It will take your time, your energy, your creativity and your motivation to make your relationship great.
+It will take your time, your energy, your creativity, and your motivation to make your relationship great.
 In the relationship, it depends on what each partner is ‘putting in’ and ‘taking out’ as to the quality and certainty of the relationship.
 It won’t always be rosy either because your relationship will progress through stages.

 When things are not going well in our relationships we begin to question the quality of our relationship, we question our partner and the longevity of the relationship.
 When we look at our friends relationships we can only assume what their relationship is like.
 We may see only the good things that our friends are experiencing.
 We may notice the positive communication between the couple, we may notice the quality time they spend together or the gifts shared between them or displays of affection.
 Just because we notice these things in our friend’s relationships, doesn’t mean that they are happy 100% of the time.
 It doesn’t mean they don’t argue or fight.
 It doesn’t mean that they are having sex every night!
 It means that you are seeing what you want to see.
 You are seeing all the things that you would like to have in your own relationship.